Aryan-git-byte/Soil-metrics/README.md

 # Overview:

-SoilMetrics is an **affordable soil health monitoring system** to measure key soil parameters in real time including **NPK, EC, pH, Moisture, and Temperature.** Which can empower small and marginal farmers to make **informed decisions** for improved crop management and sustainable agriculture.
+SoilMetrics is an **affordable soil health monitoring system** to measure key soil parameters in real time such as **NPK, EC, pH, Moisture, and Temperature.** which will allow small farmers to make scientific decision regarding their soil health and conditions which can help them do sustainable farming.

+# What can it do?
+This device can measure soil moisture, temperature, pH, electrical conductivity, and NPK
 ## Features:

 - Measure soil moisture, temperature, pH, electrical conductivity, and NPK.